 - in 2015 the MIC was preparing for 4G, but the licensing process was not expected until 2016;

 - fibre-based broadband subscribers were growing at an annual rate of 100%+ into 2015;

-- Samsung became the largest foreign investor in Viet Nam when it launched its project for a US$3 billion telephone handset manufacturing and assembling plant in 2014
+- Samsung became the largest foreign investor in Viet Nam when it launched its project for a US$3 billion telephone handset manufacturing and assembling plant;

 - the MIC has set 2017 as the target date for introducing Mobile Number Portability (MNP).

 - in 2015 Vietnam’s FPT became the first 100% foreign-owned company to secure a fixed-line services licence in Myanmar.